juxor/afaq/markdown/secH3.md

 propaganda piece in defence of it and is, fundamentally, reporting on what the Commune actually did and advocated.
-Thus, as well as reporting the Communal Constitution's vision of a federation of communes, we find Marx noting, also without comment, that Commune decreed _"the surrender to associations of workmen, under reserve of compensation, of all closed workshops and factories."_ [**Op.
+Thus, as well as reporting the Communal Constitution's vision of a federation of communes, we find Marx noting, also without comment, that the Commune decreed _"the surrender to associations of workmen, under reserve of compensation, of all closed workshops and factories."_ [**Op.
 Cit.**, p.
 294] While Engels, at times, suggested that this could be a possible policy for a socialist government, it is fair to say